About Us

 • When looking at a continuum of care for the development of children and what exists to support that continuum of development in the MidCoast, it became clear that there is a serious portion of the continuum missing.
 When reviewing asset maps it is clear that there is a significant resource issue for birth to 4 year olds and their families.
 The Collaborative plans to continue researching, convening and planning on how we might all work together to begin bolstering services in this particular area.

-• Over the summer a focus group from Lincoln County convened in Waldoboro to begin discussing the needs specific to the town related to early childhood.
+• In Summer 2024, a focus group from Lincoln County convened in Waldoboro to begin discussing the needs specific to the town related to early childhood.

 Professional Development

 • United MidCoast Charities and a private donor generously awarded the Collaborative funding to support a youth focused professional development series provided by Trekkers.
-The Collaborative is teaming with Trekkers to begin planning professional development opportunities for partner organizations.
+The Collaborative teamed up with Trekkers to begin planning professional development opportunities for partner organizations.

-• There are many coalitions working on similar topics.We have begun to host discussions with organizations from Waldo to Sagadahoc Counties with the hope of bringing coalitions together over the next 3-6 months so that we may begin developing support and a continuum of care that extends through the entire MidCoast region.
+• There are many coalitions working on similar topics.We have begun to host discussions with organizations from Waldo to Sagadahoc Counties with the hope of bringing coalitions together so that we may begin developing support and a continuum of care that extends through the entire MidCoast region.

 Youth

-• The Collaborative has been awarded a $50,000 Juvenile Justice Advisory Group Grant that we will be using to establish a referral system for organizations and individuals to present a child/youth need that they need support with.
-The Collaborative will use the network of over 70 partners to resource the need and also develop a barrier removal fund that will help with monetary needs.
-Our goal is to begin taking referrals by January of 2024.
-We will be reaching out to partners as the system is developed.
+• In late 2023, MCC was awarded a $50,000 Juvenile Justice Advisory Group Grant that was used to establish a referral system for organizations and individuals to present a child/youth need that they need support with.
+The Collaborative used the network of over 70 partners to resource the needs and also maintained a small barrier removal fund helped with monetary needs.

 Research and Learning System

-• We so appreciated the folks who participated in the survey in June!
+• Several folks participate in a survey in June 2024!
 We were able to get very useful data on what folks saw as the collaboratives strengths (Mutual trust!
 Skilled Leadership!
 Unique purpose!
 Favorable climate for collaboration!) and challenges for us to address as we move forward (Staff and funds!
 Measurement and data use!
 Clear roles and policy guidelines!)

 • We are moving forward on a project to address building a system for regional learning by understanding data use across collaborative member organizations.
 We will be reaching out to folks soon to schedule some interviews to hear more about what data you are currently using to understand your impact and to learn more about your hopes for the collaborative.